christophd/christophd.github.io/_posts/2020-03-20-introducing-yaks.md

 and microservices architectures.
 Developing those architectures is different compared to what we have done for decades before that.

 Writing a serverless application for instance with [Camel K](https://camel.apache.org/projects/camel-k/) is very declarative.
 As a developer you write a single
 Camel route and run this via the Camel K operator in the Kubernetes cluster.
-In this approach the unit testing part that we were used to in so many years is more and more transformed into pure integration testing and end-to-end testing given by the nature of serverless architectures.
+In this approach the unit testing part that we have been used to over so many years gets more and more transformed into pure integration testing and end-to-end testing.
+Given by the nature of serverless architectures we rely on a given runtime infrastructure and it is hard to run tests outside of that infrastructure.

+Let us have a look ata sample Camel K integration:

 Sample: _Camel K integration.groovy_
 {% highlight groovy %}